-As you work through this quiz, you will get immediate feedback on your answer choices.
-This allows you to learn by studying the detailed answer explanations while the quiz sets a baseline that our SmartAdapt technology will use to create a custom learning track.
+After you submit this quiz, you will be able to review detailed answer explanations for both the correct and incorrect answer choices.
+Meanwhile, your quiz results set a baseline that our SmartAdapt technology will use to create a custom learning track.